mi-squared/volunteer-portal/QUICKSTART.md

 #Developer Quickstart Guide
+Follow the steps below to setup your development environment.

+##Install Packages
-Find the instructions below for your operating system and follow the steps to setup your development environment.
+Find the instructions below for your operating system and follow the steps to install the necessary packages.

-##Linux
+###Linux
 1. Prepare to install packages.
   * `sudo apt-get update`
   * `sudo apt-get upgrade`